 This begins with my college roommate, Ashton.
 She is a long time fan of John Mayer.
-Her admiration sparked our interest in attending JM’s “A Search for Everything World Tour”.
+Her admiration sparked our interest in attending JM’s “The Search for Everything World Tour.”
 It was a first for both of us.

 We arrive at Lakewood Amphitheater in Atlanta, Georgia just in time to find a spot on the crowded lawn: patches of grass can be seen infrequently among the masses.
 The rain is holding off in time for the show: relief is held in unison by ticket holders.